mesosphere/dcos-commons/frameworks/cassandra/docs/troubleshooting.md

 You can also access the logs via the Mesos UI:
 1. Visit <dcos-url>/mesos to view the Mesos UI.
 1. Click the `Frameworks` tab in the upper left to get a list of services running in the cluster.
 1. Navigate into the correct framework for your needs.
-The scheduler runs under `marathon` with a task name matching the service name (default _`PKGNAME`_).
-Service nodes run under a framework whose name matches the service name (default _`PKGNAME`_).
+The scheduler runs under `marathon` with a task name matching the service name (default _`cassandra`_).
+Service nodes run under a framework whose name matches the service name (default _`cassandra`_).
 1. You should now see two lists of tasks. `Active Tasks` are tasks currently running, and `Completed Tasks` are tasks that have exited.
 Click the `Sandbox` link for the task you wish to examine.
 1. The `Sandbox` view will list files named `stdout` and `stderr`.
 Click the file names to view the files in the browser, or click `Download` to download them to your system for local examination.
 Note that very old tasks will have their Sandbox automatically deleted to limit disk space usage.